Performance Dashboards: Why Do They Matter?

 Many services organizations have invested in professional services automation software like Projector to provide a single system that integrates all the delivery activities in a single system.
 Systems like these provide excellent visibility into all the details of delivering projects—from estimation, project planning, and staffing through to execution, project management, invoicing, and revenue recognition.

-In addition to managing all the transactional-level detail related to project delivery, Projector provides a powerful web-based business intelligence/dashboarding tool we call the Advanced Analytics Module, or AAM for short that helps you liberate all that data.
-Projector’s AAM is a configurable platform that allows organizations to define what’s important to keep track of, render those metrics in easily digestible visualizations, and abstract all that detailed data into actionable insight.
-It allows you to present a fact-based, visual dashboard that clearly communicates the health of the organization to the right people at the right time.
+In addition to managing all the transactional-level detail related to project delivery, Projector offers a full-fledged business intelligence tool created specifically for services organizations, called Projector BI.
+Projector BI is a configurable platform that allows organizations to define what’s important to keep track of, render those metrics in easily digestible visualizations, and abstract all that detailed data into actionable insight.
+It allows you to present fact-based, visual dashboards that clearly communicate the health of the organization to the right people at the right time.
 By not just presenting data, but by allowing comparisons to targets, highlighting aberrations, and helping users drill down from the big picture, Projector’s dashboards drive comprehension, insight, and action much more effectively.

-Projector’s AAM has pre-built dashboards that show metrics a typical business is interested in: revenue versus targets, margins for this year compared to last year, clients by country.
+Projector BI has pre-built dashboards that show metrics a typical business is interested in: revenue versus targets, margins for this year compared to last year, clients by country.
 If you run a professional services organization, however, what you really need is a solution targeted at solving the needs of a professional services manager designed by people with experience in that industry.
-As such, Projector’s AAM is also pre-configured with dashboards that include metrics specific to running a services business: utilization, unmet staffing needs, historical time compliance, revenue per consultant.
+As such, Projector BI is also pre-configured with dashboards that include metrics specific to running a services business: utilization, unmet staffing needs, historical time compliance, revenue per consultant.

 We also recognize that a pre-built package of dashboards will get you most of the way towards fulfilling your needs, but you’ll probably want to customize further.
 We have a whole support team and a whole consulting team standing by to help you if needed, but we also know that many organizations want to take ownership of this process so that they’re not dependent on anyone else.
 To that end, we’ve structured a whole community, called Projector e3 (which stands for educate, engage, and empower) to educate you on how to take full advantage of the dashboarding infrastructure (and the rest of Projector, for that matter).